sdsu-its/book-iclicker-cloud/getting-started.md

 ## Functionality

-In addition to the regular functionality that iClicker 2 offers, iClicker Cloud offers more features such as GPS based attendance, online gradebook access, and cloud storage.
+In addition to the regular functionality that iClicker2 offers, iClicker Cloud offers more features such as GPS based attendance, online gradebook access, and cloud storage.
 It should be noted that **students should be on SDSU "eduroam" ** wireless network when using this application or use cellular data.

 ## Instructions